Wacom-Developer/personal-knowledge-library/docs/knowledge/services/asyncio/search.md

     `queue_size(self, queue_name: str, auth_key: str | None = None) ‑> knowledge.base.queue.QueueCount`
     :   Gets the size of a specified queue by making an asynchronous request to the service's queue management endpoint.
-The method interacts with a remote API, utilizing prepared headers and query parameters, and parses the returned data into the appropriate response structure upon a successful response.
+The method interacts with a remote API, using prepared headers and query parameters, and parses the returned data into the appropriate response structure upon a successful response.